supreethmv/Emotiv_Cortex/README.md

 python example.py

-You'll have to provide access to this app in the Cortex Service
+You'll have to provide access to this app in the Cortex Service (Only for the first time!!)
+(May be you dont even need this as we'll be using the same login credentials)

 **Issue**